-New! – MRI exams will be available at Hawkesbury and District General Hospital starting in July 2020
+New! – MRI exams are now available at Hawkesbury and District General Hospital

 Magnetic Resonance Imaging (MRI) is a painless medical imaging test that uses strong magnetic fields, radiofrequency waves and a computer to make detailed three-dimensional pictures of the organs, bones and tissues inside the body.

 - Patients aged 16 and over

 You might not be able to have an MRI if you have the following: